Kane County Government

 • A large study of over 55k women found that women living closer to roadways may increase your risk of breast cancer.

-• Exposure to benzene, a chemical component of gasoline increases your risk of non-Hodgkinds Lyphoma
+• Exposure to benzene, a chemical component of gasoline increases your risk of non-Hodgkins Lymphoma.

 • Cardiovascular Disease:

-• Long term exposure to NO2 and O3 are linked to endothelial dysfunction and increase in hypertension, heart failure and arrythmias
+• Long term exposure to NO2 and O3 are linked to endothelial dysfunction and increase in hypertension, heart failure and arrhythmia.

 Additional Resources